 Post Award Management

-Guidelines for post-award grant management from the Grants and Contracts Office:
+Guidelines for post-award grant management from the Office of Sponsored Programs:

 Proposal Status and Notification

-The Grants and Contracts Office is the central repository for sponsored research records.
+The Office of Sponsored Programs is the central repository for sponsored research records.
 Proper documentation is essential for institutional recordkeeping and reporting, post-award grant management, and notification of appropriate campus offices.

 Award Acceptance Procedure

-Normally both the Grants and Contracts Office and the principal investigator receive official notification of awards.
-On those occasions where notification is sent only to the principal investigator, they should send a copy of the award letter to the office so that the assignment of a Davidson College grant account number is not delayed.
-The grants administrator compares the award letter and budget with the original application to insure that the terms and conditions of the award are agreeable to all parties.
+Normally both the Office of Sponsored Programs and the Principal Investigator receive official notification of awards.
+On those occasions where notification is sent only to the Principal Investigator, they should send a copy of the award letter to the Office of Sponsored Programs so that the assignment of a Davidson College grant account number is not delayed.
+The Grant Coordinator compares the award letter and budget with the original application to insure that the terms and conditions of the award are agreeable to all parties.

 On occasion, the funding agency will request proposal revisions before funds are committed.
 Requests may be as simple as clarifying the project objectives or may require the reallocation, modification, or withdrawal of certain budget line items.
 Careful thought should be given as to whether a project can be completed with the appropriated funds or if budget reductions will necessitate a reduction in the scope of the project.

-Faculty members lack authority to make financial commitments on behalf of the college and must involve the grants administrator in any negotiations with the funding agency.
-Verbal agreements regarding revisions should be followed by a written confirmation and signed by the principal investigator and the grants administrator.
+Faculty members lack authority to make financial commitments on behalf of the College and must involve the Grant Coordinator in any negotiations with the funding agency.
+Verbal agreements regarding revisions should be followed by a written confirmation and signed by the Principal Investigator and the Grant Coordinator.

 Principal Investigator/Project Director

 In accepting a grant or contract, Davidson College assumes an obligation to administer the award in compliance with all applicable institutional, agency, federal, state or other regulations governing the use of those funds.
-Likewise, the principal investigator or project director agrees to abide by the terms and conditions of the award and manage funds within approved budgets.
+Likewise, the Principal Investigator/Project Director agrees to abide by the terms and conditions of the award and manage funds within approved budgets.

 Hiring New Personnel